-Available data on the direction of Nigeria's crude oil export in the review period, revealed that, on continent basis, Europe, remained the major destination for Nigeria's crude oil export.
+Available data on the direction of Nigeria's crude oil export in the review period, revealed that on continent basis, Europe, remained the major destination for Nigeria's crude oil export.
 This was followed by Asia and the Far East, the Americas, and African countries, in that order.
-By country of destination, India ranked highest, followed by The Netherlands, Brazil, Spain, South Africa and France.
+By country of destination, India ranked highest, followed by the US, Spain, The Netherlands, France and South Africa.